 “JPMorgan announced a $50 million donation… to aid humanitarian relief efforts, nonprofits, small businesses and others across the globe.”
 The bank is “also waiving fees and extending due dates for card, auto loan and mortgage payments.
 The bank is increasing credit lines for customers as well.
 JPMorgan temporarily stopped foreclosures and evictions, vehicle repossessions and collections actions.”

-Labcorp is dedicating the first hour of service each day at its nearly 2,000 patient service centers (PSCs) across the U.S. for the non-COVID-19 testing needs of its most vulnerable patients.
+LabCorp is dedicating the first hour of service each day at its nearly 2,000 patient service centers (PSCs) across the U.S. for the non-COVID-19 testing needs of its most vulnerable patients.
 The option is aimed at making it easier for patients who are at higher risk to practice social distancing and get their critical lab testing services.
 Read more about LabCorp protecting our healthcare workers and communities while responding to the national call to action.

 LendingTree CEO Doug Lebda donated $1 million through his company foundation to jump-start a coronavirus relief fund.